 - You can also exclude people that have carried out your call to action.
 So if a user did download a brochure or purchased something then you can exclude them from seeing the ads, as long as those call to actions are set up as conversions.

 Confused about remarketing or RLSAs?
-Get in touch by commenting below or contacting us!
+Get in touch by contacting us!